College of Military Engineering, Pune

-College of Military Engineering Pune (CME) is a technical and tactical engineering training institution of the Indian Army Corps of Engineers of the Indian Army.
+College of Military Engineering (CME) is a technical and tactical engineering training institution of the Indian Army Corps of Engineers of the Indian Army.
 Training of Combat Engineers, Military Engineering Service, Border Roads Engineering Services (BRES) and Survey is done here.

 The college it is situated at Dapodi on NH 4, adjacent to the Khadki cantonment, a large army base in Pune district, north of the Pune city.
-Established in 1943, as the 'School of Military Engineering' (SME) at Roorkee, post independence in 1948, SME moved to Dapodi in Pune. apart from imparting training to Indian army officers and those from friendly countries, the college also plays an advisory role to the Indian Army, and is involved in research projects.
+Established in 1943, as the 'School of Military Engineering' (SME) at Roorkee, post independence in 1948, SME moved to Dapodi in Pune.
+Apart from imparting training to Indian army officers and those from friendly countries, the college also plays an advisory role to the Indian Army, and is involved in research projects.

 History

 Pre-Independence training

 The first few officers to join the Corps were trained, not in India but, in UK at the Royal Military Academy, Woolwich, thereafter at Royal School of Military Engineering (RSME) Chatham, along with the Corps of Royal Engineers, and finally at Cambridge University for technical training.
 This system was discontinued from 1932.
 With the establishment of Indian Military Academy (IMA) at Dehradun, officers commissioned from IMA were attached to Bengal Sappers and Miners and attended a three-year Engineering Course at Thomson College, Roorkee.
 In 1940, after the outbreak of World War II, Officer Cadet Training Units (OCTU), later designated as Engineer Officers Training School were started in Bangalore, Kirkee and Roorkee.

 Due to increase in demand for well trained Military Engineers, a new School of Military Engineering, on the lines of SME Chatham, was started in 1943 in the premises of Thomason College (now IIT Roorkee), adjoining the Bengal Sappers Centre in Roorkee, dedicated to imparting combat engineering training to officers.